jetbrains-academy/Testing-Course/page_object/first_tests_with_po/main_page/task.md

-<h2>Page Object for the main page of the website</h2>

-<p>Now let's implement a Page Object that will be associated with the main page of the online store. </p>
+﻿<p>Now let's implement a Page Object that will be associated with the main page of the online store. </p>

 <p>1.
 Open the file <code>main_page.py</code> </p>